yfgit2012/Multimodal-LLM/README.md

 </div>

 This repository is an all-in-one suite for open-source state-of-the-art **Multimodal Large Language Models**.
 It demonstrates examples for multimodal content generation by MMLLM across multiple mediums, including **text, images, video, and audio**.
-By leveraging cutting-edge architectures like Diffusion Transformers and Latent Consistency Models, this suite enables developers to build sophisticated generative workflows with minimal setup.
+By leveraging cutting-edge architectures like Diffusion Transformers and Latent Consistency Models, you can build sophisticated generative image, video and speech with optimized latency and compute resources, as well as minimum costs.

 ---